Skip to main content

 LLM with Tool Calling

 This approach uses an LLM paired with tools it can call using a ToolInvoker component.
-The LLM chooses the tool but doesn’t run it directly.
-It sends the tool call to ToolInvoker.
+The LLM chooses the tool and generates a structured tool call, but ToolInvoker executes it.
 One limitation of this setup is that it can’t send the tool’s output back to the LLM, preventing it from making follow-up decisions based on the result.

 While functional, this setup is considered a predecessor to the more advanced Agent-based design.
 It’s less flexible and more complex to configure.